-Yes, I am talking about my second home, Sethan that I first traveled to back in 2016, and since then revisited at least a dozen times.
-Though of course now that I’ve started a hospitality venture here (my first real offline business ever: an adventure camping place with the name of FootlooseCamps) it has become even crucial for me to revisit the place to manage it — from checking on the staff to paying for bills.
+Yes, I am talking about my second home, Sethan I first travelled back in 2016, and since then revisited it at least a dozen times.
+Though of course now that I’ve started a hospitality venture here (my first real offline business ever: an adventure camping place with the name of FootlooseCamps) it has become even more crucial for me to revisit the place to manage it — from checking on the staff to paying for bills.
 But the habit and the excitement of revisiting old places is not something new for me.

 How Did I Start Footloose Camps

-Just like it’s with every real estate business, I had to make Sethan my home to start a business here.
-I mean of course, quite naturally, I did not happen to go lucky from finding a perfect spot to partnering with locals to owning FootlooseCamps, all in one day.
+Just like it’s with every real estate business, I had to make Sethan my home to start a business there.
+I mean of course, quite naturally, I did not happen to go lucky from finding a perfect spot to partnering with locals to owning a business, all in one day.
 I had to revisit Sethan more times than I can remember.
 From befriending locals to finding partners, it was a long journey.

 Revisiting A Place Gives You A Deeper Perspective